Panda-d3v/cute-cat/README.md

 ## Walking cat
 Try `:CatWalk N` (if no N is submitted it will put only 1 more cat on your screen), and look at all these cool cats on your screen!
 They'll help you code for sure (no guarantee)

-`:CatDismiss` to get rid of all the cats in your Neovim, don't do this, cats are cute.
+`:CatDismiss` to get rid of all the cats in your Neovim.

+## Teleporting cat
+I prefer walking cats, but too each their own!
+You also have teleporting cats!

+`:CatTeleport N`

 ## Install
 Using lazy:
 ```
-  {"Panda-d3v/nvim-cute-cat",
+  {"Panda-d3v/cute-cat.nvim",
     config = function()
         require("cat")
     end